 \subsection{Additional Remarks on Nash Inequalities}

-The current subsection is purely for possible future interest; in particular, it will serve no impact on our analysis, though we include this discussion because of its potential applicability for stochastic PDE limits associated to some interacting particle systems where the associated heat kernels are elliptic though with rough coefficients.
+This subsection is purely for possible future interest; in particular, it will serve no impact on our analysis, though we include this discussion because of its potential applicability for stochastic PDE limits associated to some interacting particle systems where the associated heat kernels are elliptic but with rough coefficients.

-Observe that the evolution equation satisfied by these heat kernels $\mathscr{U}^{N}$ are uniformly elliptic if away from the boundary; let $\mathscr{U}_{\e} \subseteq \mathscr{I}_{N,0}$ provide any example of some sub-lattice whose distance from the boundary is roughly $\e N \in \R_{>0}$.
-Moreover, the associated elliptic differential operator on $\mathscr{U}_{\e} \subseteq \mathscr{I}_{N,0}$ is of purely second-order; thus, there exist no boundary dynamics on this bulk sub-lattice by assumption.
-In particular, any appropriate discrete analog of the robust De Giorgi-Nash-Moser parabolic Harnack inequalities provide $\e$-dependent space-time Holder regularity estimates for the heat kernels $\mathscr{U}^{N}$.
-Upon re-working through again the estimates of Bertini-Giacomin within \cite{BG}, for example, choosing the cutoff parameter $\e \in \R_{>0}$ appropriately, this space-time Holder regularity is all one requires to prove tightness of the microscopic Cole-Hopf transform $\mathfrak{Z}^{N}$ if the model at hand is integrable; in particular, the delicate spectral estimates established in \cite{BG} are significantly more than sufficient towards the proof of tightness of $\mathfrak{Z}^{N}$.
+{Note the evolution equation satisfied by heat kernels $\mathbf{P}^{N}$ are uniformly elliptic away from the boundary; let $\mathbf{P}_{\e} \subseteq \mathbb{I}_{N,0}$ provide an example of a sub-lattice whose distance from the boundary is roughly $\e N$.
+Moreover, the associated elliptic differential operator on $\mathbf{P}_{\e} \subseteq \mathbb{I}_{N,0}$ is of purely second-order; thus, there exist no boundary dynamics on this bulk sub-lattice by assumption.
+In particular, any appropriate discrete analog of the robust De Giorgi-Nash-Moser parabolic Harnack inequalities provide $\e$-dependent space-time Holder regularity estimates for heat kernels $\mathbf{P}^{N}$.
+Upon re-working through the estimates of Bertini-Giacomin in \cite{BG}, choosing the cutoff parameter $\e>0$ appropriately, this space-time Holder regularity is all one requires to prove tightness of the microscopic Cole-Hopf transform $\mathbf{Z}^{N}$ if the model at hand is integrable; in particular, delicate spectral estimates proven in \cite{BG} are significantly more than sufficient towards the proof of tightness of $\mathbf{Z}^{N}$.
 To identify subsequential limit points as the solutions to the appropriate SHE, in \cite{BG} the authors rely crucially on delicate heat kernel estimates established through this aforementioned spectral theory.
-As noted in both \cite{DT} and \cite{Y}, it turns out that this approach may be avoided with a hydrodynamic-type analysis even with sub-optimal entropy production estimates.
-One ultimate conclusion of this discussion is that the theory of De Giorgi-Nash-Moser provides a significantly more robust alternative to the approach via spectral theory employed in previous relevant articles; in particular, the perspective taken in this article is that refined heat kernel estimates are employed only for implementing the dynamical-averaging strategy at the heart of the proof of Theorem \ref{theorem:KPZ}.
+As noted in both \cite{DT,Y}, it turns out that this approach may be avoided with a hydrodynamic-type analysis even with sub-optimal entropy production estimates.
+One conclusion of this discussion is the theory of De Giorgi-Nash-Moser provides a significantly more robust alternative to the spectral theory approach used in previous papers; in particular, the perspective taken in this paper is that refined heat kernel estimates are employed only for the dynamical-averaging strategy at the heart of Theorem \ref{theorem:KPZ}.}